LinkedInLearning/advanced-github-actions-3017420/Ch05/05_04-use-actions-core-in-javascript-actions/README.md

 1. **NOTE:** The previous step is key for the workflow to complete successfully.
 1. Once the workflow file is commited, the workflow should be triggered by a `push` event.
 1. Confirm the `Hello Universe` workflow runs as expected and includes:
-    - an info statement with "testing testing 1 2 3"
     - a `Notice` annotation
     - a `Warning` annotation
     - an `Error` annotation
+    - logs with an info statement reading "testing testing 1 2 3"
+    - logs for each of the annotations

 ## From Your Local System...
 1. Create a new repo and clone it to your local system.